davegomez/silky-charts/README.md

 | secondaryTheme |  `String`  | `"vividCerise"` | Color theme for the chart lines.
 Hint: opposite colors have better contrast.                      |
 | stackedSeries  | `[String]` |                 | Series names of the datasets you want to appear as stacked bars in the chart.                     |

-## Contributing to Silky Charts
+## Contributing

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then clone it to your local device
+- [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then clone it to your local device
-2. Install yarn: `npm install -g yarn` | [yarn installation](https://yarnpkg.com/en/docs/instal)
+- Install yarn: `npm install -g yarn` | [yarn installation](https://yarnpkg.com/en/docs/instal)
-3. Install the dependencies: `yarn`
+- Install the dependencies: `yarn`
-4. Link Silky Charts: `yarn link`
+- Link Silky Charts: `yarn link`
-5. Run `yarn dev` to build and watch for code changes
+- Run `yarn dev` to build and watch for code changes
-6. Get into the Playground: `cd playground`
+- Get into the Playground: `cd playground`
-7. Install the dependencies: `yarn`
+- Install the dependencies: `yarn`
-8. Link to Silky Charts: `yarn link silky-charts`
+- Link to Silky Charts: `yarn link silky-charts`
-9. Start the playground: `yarn start`
+- Start the playground: `yarn start`

 ### How to use the playground